ShakH00/OMGame/docs/leaderboard_matchmaking/README.md

 - use_case_diagram_03: Contains diagram for user.
 - use_case_diagram_04: Contains diagram for matchmaking.
 - use_case_diagram_05: Contains diagram for authentication system.
-- use_case_diagram_06: Contains diagram for multifactor authentication.
+- use_case_diagram_06: Contains diagram for multi-factor authentication.

-### Documentations
+### Documentation
-- matchmaking.md: Contains explanation on how matchmaking proccess will work.
+- matchmaking.md: Contains explanation on how matchmaking process will work.
 - use_case_descriptions: Contains use cases for matchmaking.

-### Tasks
-- leaderboard_authentication_tasks: Contains students specific tasks and milestones.
-- Project_v1.0.1: Contains assignment description.